mathieujomain/IronLabs/README.md

 # Overview

 This repository includes all the different exercices I had to complete in order to graduate from Ironhack.
-The work is seperated in 3 different modules, each containing differetn topics and corresponding practice.
+The work is seperated in 3 different modules, each containing different topics and corresponding practice.

 Module 1: